ringcentral/ringcentral-add-in-framework-js/Example.md

 This example is built based on `main` branch and intend to show basic integration with Github Webhooks.
 Therefore this instruction will only show what changes have been done to adapt to Github webhook rules.

-Note: This example only demonstartes commit action notification subscription for a pre-defined Github repository.
+Note: This example only demonstrates commit action notification subscription for a pre-defined Github repository.
 Some implementations are intentionally done for the sake of simplicity.

 # Try Example